 Groups who visit MCM will explore the museum in one of two ways:

-• Free Play - When a group has fewer than 50 students, we allow students and chaperones to explore the museum’s exhibit galleries at their own pace.
+• Free Play – Smaller groups will explore the museum’s exhibit galleries at their own pace.
 Chaperones must remain with students during the entire visit.

-• Rotations - Rotating field trips are ideal for groups larger than 50 students, and consist of five rotations through our permanent galleries.
+• Rotations – Rotating field trips are ideal for larger groups, and consist of five rotations through our permanent galleries.
 Chaperones must remain with students during the entire visit.

 MCM has limited space for students who purchase lunches from the Red Rocket Café.
 If you’re interested in reserving a space, please note that when you pre-order your lunches.
 These areas are reserved in the order they are requested.
 Groups may also have lunch at the LeFleur’s Bluff State Park located next door.
 No outside food or drink is allowed inside the Mississippi Children’s Museum.